'I Asked Apple for All My Data. Here's What Was Sent Back' - Slashdot

 I don't know man, why don't you buy bread from a homeless guy on the street corner instead of from the grocery store?

-Apple wanted to be advertising driven (Score:3)
+Apple wanted to be advertising driven (Score:5, Interesting)

 [T]here's really not much to it.
 As insightful as it was, Apple's treasure trove of my personal data is a drop in the ocean to what social networks or search giants have on me, because Apple is primarily a hardware maker and not ad-driven, like Facebook and Google, which use your data to pitch you ads.